 Some of the C / Borg – The Parliament of Robots will be given birth on laser cutters in natural wood and will allow replication of large numbers to fill the station with this living sculpture.
 Each robot will be about 40 – centimeters long.
 They will be placed in the station to be out of the easy reach of passing viewers.

-The laser-cut and constructed robotic buildings have Christiansborg Palace as an iconic point of departure and conflate contemporary architectonic forms with a totemic robotic form.
-They further play with potentials afforded in the process of making and sculpting with lasers and code-based replication with the logic the machine, and its nature tends to influence.
+The laser-cut and constructed robotic buildings have Christiansborg Palace as an iconic point of departure and conflate contemporary architectonic forms with a totemic automated form.
+They further play with potentials afforded in the process of making and sculpting with lasers and code-based replication with the machine’s logic and its nature tends to influence.

 Motor and upside-down test to see motor speed and motion.